 Just like cars, and most other things, there are a lot of brands to choose from out there, with different quality levels and specifications.
 While we can get just about any brand liner that you could name, we have the privilege to work directly with some of the best manufacturers in the world.
-We chose to feature American made liners, like GLI, Plastimayd, and Loop-Loc, because I would rather help pay wages and benefits to a factory worker in Ohio, or a designer in Oregon than to underpay a worker halfway around the world.
+We chose to feature American made liners, like Loop-Loc, GLI, and Plastimayd, because I would rather help pay wages and benefits to a factory worker in Ohio, or a designer in Oregon than to underpay a worker halfway around the world.
 Even today, American factories are held to higher standards, environmental responsibility, and wages.
 Of course, that does mean their products cost more to make.
 We offset this cost with our ability to purchase liners directly from the manufacturers instead of going through a distributor, which also gives us much more reliable shipping, quality, and response times.
 Each liner is custom crafted by American workers, specifically to fit your pool.

 Because it's not just any liner.
 It's Your Liner!

 Quality of the liner - don't go cheap, you will pay for it!